advancedAgritek-BB/coinTrader2.0/README.md

 Symbols are queued by score using a priority deque and processed in batches controlled by `symbol_batch_size`.
-When the queue drops below this size it is automatically refilled with the highest scoring symbols. also skips newly listed pairs using `min_symbol_age_days` and processes symbols in batches controlled by `symbol_batch_size`.
+When the queue drops below this size it is automatically refilled with the highest scoring symbols.
 Candidates are stored in a priority queue sorted by their score so the highest quality markets are scanned first.
 Each cycle pulls the next `symbol_batch_size` symbols from this queue and refills it when empty.

 OHLCV data for these symbols is now fetched concurrently using `load_ohlcv_parallel`, greatly reducing the time needed to evaluate